beleevens/think-extension/CONTRIBUTING.md

-# Contributing to Think Better
+# Contributing to Think Extension

-Thank you for your interest in contributing to Think Better!
+Thank you for your interest in contributing to Think Extension!
 We welcome contributions from the community.

 ## Code of Conduct